giobel/giobel.github.io/_posts/2019-09-05-PimpMyRevit.md

 ## Problems

 - Inevitably buggy (because done in a hurry and not by Software Developers)
-- No customer wants to use an unfinished product that the creators are embarrassed by
-- Someone in each office in charge of creation and deployment
+- Someone in each office should be in charge of creation and deployment
 - Set up personalised toolbars
 - What started as a simple tool with 2 buttons becomes a hell